DuskError/DuskError/README.md

 - 👋 Hi, I’m @DuskError
 - 👀 I’m interested in creating increamental games that can be fun for all ages
-- 🌱 I’m currently learning nothing. literally nothing, someone teach me how to code C# please
+- 🌱 I’m currently learning CPP, Python, & Java
-- 📫 How to reach me: DuskError#2327
+- 📫 How to reach me: dusk_err0r on Discord

 <!---
 DuskError/DuskError is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.